Runyon v. McCrary: Aftermath

 Runyons holding was severely limited in 1989 by Patterson v.
 McLean Credit Union, which narrowly construed Section 1981 as not applying to any discrimination occurring after the making of a contract, such as racial harassment on the job (although the Patterson majority expressly claimed that they were not overruling Runyon).
 In turn, Patterson was legislatively overruled by the Civil Rights Act of 1991.

+Sonia Sotomayor cited Runyon in a dissenting opinion for 303 Creative LLC v.
+Elenis as precedent against the majority's allowing an exemption to antidiscrimination laws for businesses that provide services which are "pure speech".
+The 303 Creative decision did not overturn Runyon, however David D. Cole has said the Court's ruling was "deeply flawed" because it denied that the refusal of service was unlawful identity-based discrimination.